GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ### Staging

 Staging used to be deployed by this process, but this was changed to deploy the `main` branch to the staging environment every day.
+See [daily deploy schedule]({% link _articles/daily-deploy-schedule.md %}) for more details.

 ### Production
 Scheduled for every Thursday